BangerTech/OpenHAB-Plugin-for-Loupedeck/README.md

 # 4. How to use it?

 1. Install the Plugin
-2. Create a config
+2. Create a openhab.json config with your Items
 3. Add Actions to Loupedeck
-4. Have fun controlling your home
+4. Have fun controlling your openHAB System

 # 5. Support / Feedback
-You found a bug?
-You have a feature request?
-I would love to hear about it [here](https://github.com/bangertech) or click on the "Issues" tab here on the GitHub repositorie!
+Any bugs?
+Feature request?
+Message me [here](https://github.com/bangertech) or click on the "Issues" tab here on the GitHub repository!

 # 6. How to contribute?

-Just fork the repository and create PR's.
+Fork the repository and create PR's.

 # 7 How to sponsor?